luiscabrera77/dokaly21/README.md

 ---

 ## Usage
-"npm run develop" to start locally, and then "git push heroku main" to publish in Heroku (you must setup Mongo first)
+"npm run develop" to start locally, and then "git push heroku main" to publish in Heroku (you must setup Mongo first of course).

 ---